Ci3l/L2_MIDO_C_Programming/README.md

 49.5 hours

 ### Topics Covered
-- **Types and Expressions**: Understanding basic types and expressions in C.
+- **Types and Expressions**: Learning fundamental C data types and operators.
-- **Control Structures**: Implementing conditional statements and loops.
+- **Control Structures**: Implementing conditionals and loops for program flow.
-- **Functions**: Learning how to define and use functions in C.
+- **Functions**: Writing and calling functions in C.
-- **Arrays and Pointers**: Exploring the use of arrays and pointers for data management.
+- **Arrays and Pointers**: Exploring array manipulation and pointer usage.
-- **Structures**: Working with structures to organize data.
+- **Structures**: Organizing data with `struct`.
-- **Preprocessor**: Using preprocessor directives effectively.
+- **Preprocessor**: Utilizing preprocessor directives in C code.
-- **Input/Output**: Managing data input and output.
+- **Input/Output**: Managing user input and output.

 ## Repository Structure
+The tutorials are split into two main categories:
+- **`theoretical_tutorials`**: Contains theoretical exercises (travaux dirigés) focusing on the underlying concepts and theory of C programming.
+- **`practical_tutorials`**: Includes practical exercises (travaux pratiques) for hands-on coding practice and application.

-The tutorials are organized by class sessions, labeled sequentially as:
+Each folder is organized by tutorial sessions, labeled sequentially (e.g., `tuto_1`, `tuto_2`).
-- `tuto_1`
-- `tuto_2`
-- ...

-Each tutorial folder contains the source code and any related documentation or notes.

 ## How to Use This Repository
-Feel free to explore each tutorial and study the code.
-You're welcome to suggest improvements, report issues, or ask questions by opening an issue or pull request.
-I hope this repository serves as a resource for students learning C or those looking to brush up on foundational programming skills.
+Explore the **theoretical_tutorials** for in-depth understanding of C programming concepts, and check out the **practical_tutorials** for applied coding exercises.
+You are welcome to suggest improvements, report issues, or ask questions by opening an issue or pull request.
+I hope this repository serves as a helpful learning resource for others in C programming.

 ## License
 This repository is open-source.
-Contributions are welcome under the condition that they respect academic integrity guidelines.
+Contributions are welcome as long as they respect academic integrity guidelines.

 ## Contact
-For any inquiries, please reach out through the repository’s issues or contact me via my [LinkedIn profile](https://www.linkedin.com/in/erwan-poiré).
+For inquiries, please reach out via the repository’s issues or contact me through my [LinkedIn profile](https://www.linkedin.com/in/erwan-poiré).